jdkandersson/flake8-docstrings-complete/README.md

         return "bar"
 ```

-These examples can be fixed by:
+These examples can be fixed by adding the returns section:

 ```Python
 def foo():